khushi-411/learnings/research_papers/09_pytorch.md

         - It was turned for specific memory usage patterns of DL.
 - **One-pool-per-stream design** improves the performance of the allocator.
     - Because the CPU runs ahead of the GPU, memory is freed on the CPU before its last use on the GPU finishes.
-    - Seems limiting because allocations end up fragmentation per stream, but in practice, PyTorch never uses multiple streams.
+    - This seems limiting because allocations end up fragmentation per stream, but in practice, PyTorch never uses multiple streams.
 - Streams serialize execution
     - If the free precedes the reallocation on the CPU, the same order will occur on the GPU.
     - Allocator can reallocate memory freed on the CPU immediately as long as the new allocation is used on the same stream as the freed region.
 - Data loading and distributed computing utilities are exceptions to the one-stream design.

 #### Multiprocessing
-- Due to global interpreter lock (GIL), python's default implementation does not allow concurrent threads to execute in parallel.
+- Due to Global Interpreter Lock (GIL), Python's default implementation does not allow concurrent threads to execute in parallel.
-- To solve this program Python community has established a standard `multiprocessing` module.
+- To solve this program the Python community has established a standard `multiprocessing` module.
     - Implementation is inefficient.
-- Hence, PyTorch has **`torch.multiprocessing`** module.
+- Hence, PyTorch has a **`torch.multiprocessing`** module.
 It automatically moves the data of tensors to other processes to shared memory instead of sending it over a communication channel.
 - Improves performance, makes process weaker.
 - Transparently handles sharing of CUDA tensors.